Production process:

 Fertiliser

 Starter fertiliser is applied to the crop at the time of sowing to ensure it has the essential nutrients needed for healthy growth and high yields.
-Typically, the fertiliser is a mixture of nitrogen, phosphorous, and potassium, with micronutrients like zinc and sulfur.
+Typically, the fertiliser is a mixture of nitrogen and phosphorus, with micronutrients like zinc and sulphur.
 Balanced fertilisation prevents overuse or underuse of nutrients, reducing environmental impact and ensuring long-term soil health.

 Crop growth is monitored from sowing through to the early tillering growth stage, with additional fertiliser applications made as required based on the target yield.
 For dry broadcast and aerial sown crops, the most efficient time to apply fertiliser is before sowing, whereas for drill sown crops it is applied to dry soil immediately prior to permanent water.
 This ensures nitrogen losses are kept to a minimum to maintain efficiency in every stage.